Lee Min-hyuk (singer, born 1993): 2019–present: MC roles and solo work

 In March 2025, it was announced that he will be the honorary first pitcher for the 2025 KBO League, during the game of LG Twins and Hanwha Eagles, to be held at Jamsil Baseball Stadium in Seoul.

+In May 2026, Minhyuk attended the K-Tourism Roadshow in Taipei, alongside 33 other entities, participating in a talk concert promoting Korean bicycle travel destinations.
+On June 19, he released his first solo digital single "Reaching", which Minhyuk performed at The X: Nexus World Tour, produced by Ha Hyun-sang of Hoppipolla.

 Personal life

 Minhyuk had expressed his love for whales, associating various images of them with himself.
-Just like whales, he aims to carry not only himself but everyone to a good place.

 Military service

 Minhyuk enlisted for his mandatory military service as part of the military band, with 5th Infantry Division at Yeoncheon army base in North Gyeonggi Province on April 4, 2023.
-On October 6 to 10, he performed at the Ground Forces Festival (also known as Army Fest), held in Gyeryong, South Chungcheong Province.
-Minhyuk is scheduled to be discharged on September 30, 2024.
+On October 6–10, he performed at the Ground Forces Festival (also known as Army Fest), held in Gyeryong, South Chungcheong Province.
+Minhyuk was scheduled to be discharged on September 30, 2024.
 He was officially discharged on October 3, 2024.

 Artistry

 Musical style and influences

 As the sub-vocalist of Monsta X, Minhyuk had been described to possess a vocal range with "husky voice in low tones" and "smooth, beautiful voice in high tones".

 He had cited Junsu of JYJ, Kyuhyun of Super Junior, Yoseob of Highlight, and Mino of Winner as his role models.